BriceShatzer/job-search/snippets.md

 ...an inappropriate venue.
 -->

 ### Declining Further Interviews

+**∙ Late stages**
+Thanks for reaching out.
+Unfortunately, I'm currently in the late stages of agreeing to role at another company.

+Thanks again,
+-Brice

+**∙ Not a fit**
 Thanks for reaching out.
 After further consideration, I don't believe that this opportunity is a good fit for me at this time.
 I enjoyed chatting with you and wish y'all nothing but success going forward.

 Thanks again,